PayPal Betting Sites: Top Bookmakers That Accept Paypal

 1. bet365

 bet365 is among the best PayPal betting sites for various reasons.
-My primary highlight was the fast payout speeds, with the operator promising all withdrawals within 24 hours.
+My primary highlight was the fast payout speeds, with the operator promising all withdrawals will be executed within 24 hours.
 It only took a few hours during my tests, confirming bet365 as one of the fastest-paying PayPal bookmakers.

-Despite this minor gripe, bet365 leads the pack on several other key metrics, with the critically acclaimed bookmaker giving punters an outstanding array of in-depth betting odds, regular odds enhancements, horse racing features like “My Horses”, and more.
+Despite this minor gripe, bet365 leads the pack on several other key metrics, with the critically acclaimed bookmaker giving punters an outstanding array of in-depth betting odds, regular odds enhancements via their Super Boosts, and free to play games such as "6 Horses" and "6 Scores Challenge".
+Their acca boosts and 25% Bet Boosts across numerous sports and occasional free bets are other promos to look forward to here at Bet365.

 Pros & Cons of using bet365